Home > Health & Fitness

 Call your health care provider if you develop:

-Most cases of heart failure can be prevented by living a healthy lifestyle and reducing your risk for heart disease.
+Most cases of heart failure can be prevented by living a healthy lifestyle and taking steps aimed at reducing your risk for heart disease..

 Goodlin SJ, Bonow RO.
 Care of patients with end-stage heart disease.
 In: Mann DL, Zipes DP, Libby P, et al, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 31.

 Mann DL.
 Management of heart failure patients with reduced ejection fraction.
 In: Mann DL, Zipes DP, Libby P, et al, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 25.